- Course Delivery

 Course Number: SPED 852A

-Prereq: SPED *846 and *847, or equivalents Theory and skill development in the selection and use of technology for students with visual impairments.
-Technology assessments, data collection, equipment feature, source of equipment, funding sources, writing technology instructional plans, and demonstration of using various equipment and technology.
+Prereq: SPED 846 and 847, or equivalents This course provides theory and practical experience in the selection and use of technology for persons with visual impairments.
+Key knowledge and skills covered include: technology assessments, data collection, equipment features, sources of equipment, funding sources, write technology instructional plans, and demonstrate skills to use equipment.
+Course sessions include lecture and practice of adapted equipment. (distance and on-site )

 Course Number: SPED 852B